andkrau/NuanceResurrection/README.md

   enabled, the emulator will print the resulting optimized blocks in a readable format to the files SuperBlocks0.txt through SuperBlocks3.txt corresponding to MPE0 through MPE3.
   Note that these files can grow in size very quickly.
-It is not uncommon for the files to grow beyond 500 megabytes or even wrap around the maximum file size of 4 GB.
-There are not too many text editors that will successfully open a file greater than 400 MB and so if a dump file grows this large it is not recommended to open it else the chances of locking up your system is high, recommended: Disabled
+It is not uncommon for the files to grow beyond 500 megabytes or even wrap around the maximum file size of 4 GB, recommended: Disabled

 - **`[T3KCompilerHack]`** Enable/Disabled: toggles a compiler hack that avoids errors in T3K that occur even without optimization enabled.
 The penalty is an increase in non-compilable instructions and less chance for constant propagation.
-NOTE: This does not seem to be needed nowadays anymore, but i left it in for now, lets see, recommended: Disabled
+NOTE: This does not seem to be needed/working nowadays anymore, but we left it in for now, lets see, recommended: Disabled
-  (so please use the recommendation in GameCompatibility.txt instead)
+  (please use the recommendation in GameCompatibility.txt instead)

 ## Flash ROM Support